My one-week Oman itinerary is here to help you plan an unforgettable Oman road trip (no 4WD required).

 - Dress Code: to respect local culture, avoid swimming in bikinis and trunks.
 Most of the people swim in T-shirts, legging or long shorts.

-Wadi Shab hike and swimming in its natural pools
+Wadi Shab hike and swim in its natural pools

 Wadi Shab is arguably the most visited gorge with water-filled natural pools in Oman.
 It doesn’t come as a surprise considering the beauty of the place and the refreshing swimming attraction it has to offer.